LouisOuellet/php-auth/README.md

   ]
 ]);

-//If you enable Roles, you will need a roles table and a roles column to your users table.
+//If you enable Roles, you will need a roles table.
 $phpDB->create('roles',[
   'id' => [
     'type' => 'BIGINT(10)',